tulioanesio/e-commerce-API/README.md

 - **User Login**: Verifies credentials and returns a JWT token for authenticated access.
 - **Product Details**: Returns detailed information about a specific product by its ID.
 - **Shopping Cart Management**: Authenticated users can add or remove products from their cart using the product ID (protected route).
+- **Checkout**: Authenticated users, if they have products added to the cart, can perform checkout, generating and redirecting the user to a payment link.

 ## Prerequisites